-The Higginson Tower is open 7 days a week, from 10 a.m. to 5 p.m. right through the summer, until August 31.
+The Higginson Tower is open 5 days a week (Wednesday through Sunday), from 10 a.m. to 5 p.m. right through the summer, until August 31.
 During September, the Higginson Tower was open Saturdays and Sundays, from 10 a.m. to 5 p.m.
 If you are part of a group which would like to visit the tower, call 1-877-678-3327 and ask for Louise Sproule.
 The tower is accessible from Highway 34 (across from Martin’s Tire Shop), or on Home Avenue, where the entrance to the tower is right next door to the entrance to Arbor Gallery.

 If you visit the Higginson Tower, you can park in the St. John’s Anglican Church parking lot, and from the tower, walk right over to Arbor Gallery, where local artists and innovative shows are always on.
 Arbor Gallery is located in one of Vankleek Hill’s historic homes, built by William Higginson.
-The gallery is open from Wednesday through Sunday, from noon to 5 p.m.
+We are open from 12 noon to 4 pm, Thursday through Sunday.

 Vankleek Hill Museum